NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Related Work

 \section{Related Work}

 There is an extensive literature on single and multi-view photometric stereo and we review the following cases:

 \textbf{Single view photometric stereo.} The first successful deep learning based single view PS was CNN-PS \cite{ikehata2018cnn} which was extended by \cite{logothetis2021pxnet} and \cite{Logothetis22} to be applicable to general calibrated point like configurations.
 Other works like \cite{GoldmanCHS10,EstebanVC08,YakunLearning2023} have used material reflectance priors (using specific BRDFs like Lambertian or Ward) for single view normal prediction.
-Other recent approaches have also tackled a more uncalibrated setting like \cite{chen2019SDPS_Net,li2022selfps,li2022neural,yang2022snerf} and more recently the idea of universal uncalibrated PS \cite{park2021nerfies, ikehata2023sdmunips} and \cite{hardyunips}.
+Other recent approaches have leveraged the power of recent transformer models and big synthetic datasets (often of tens of thousand of images) to tackle a weakly uncalibrated setting like \cite{chen2019SDPS_Net,li2022selfps,li2022neural,yang2022snerf} and more recently fully uncalibrated single-view PS \cite{park2021nerfies, ikehata2023sdmunips} and \cite{hardyunips}.
+However, despite the success of these methods in producing single view normal maps (as well as material maps), accurate shape reconstruction is still challenging.

-\textbf{Multi-view photometric stereo.} Classical optimisation approaches have used triangle meshes \cite{park17mvps} or sign distance function based parameterisations \cite{Logothetis19,NiessnerZIS13,ZollhoferDIWSTN15} to tackle the multi-view PS problem, under diffuse reflectance.
-More advanced methods such as \cite{LiZWSDT20} are more applicable to more general materials.
+\textbf{Multi-view photometric stereo.} To overcome the ill-posedness of single view photometric surface reconstruction, multi-view photometric stereo (MVPS) methods have leveraged information from multiple view and multiple lights.
+Classical optimisation approaches have used triangle meshes \cite{park17mvps} or sign distance function based parameterisations \cite{Logothetis19,NiessnerZIS13,ZollhoferDIWSTN15} to tackle the multi-view PS problem, under diffuse reflectance.
+Methods, e.g. \cite{LiZWSDT20}, were also developed for more general materials as well.